-What is considered drone?
+What is considered a drone?

-What maximum weight can my drone have?
+What is the maximum weight my drone can have?

 The current regulation allows for drones up to 150kg.
 For drones under 25kg it will only be necessary to have completed the specific RPAS knowledge course.
 For those weighing over 25kg, you will need to have a pilot licence, or certified technical knowledge to acquire one.
 In addition, drones weighing more than 25kg must be registered and obtain an airworthiness certificate.